GreptimeTeam/docs/docs/v0.7/en/user-guide/operations/configuration.md

 ```

-The `mito` engine provides an experimental memtable which optimizes for write performance and memory efficiency under millions of time-series:
+The `mito` engine provides an experimental memtable which optimizes for write performance and memory efficiency under large amounts of time-series.
+Its read performance might not as fast as the default `time_series` memtable.
 ```toml
 [region_engine.mito.memtable]
 type = "partition_tree"